scoady/k6-extension-example/README.md

 [This](https://github.com/grafana/xk6-exec) library gives the k6 environment access to operating system level built-ins, which is exactly what I needed!

+See an example of the test run here: https://seancoady.grafana.net/a/k6-app/runs/3872886?tab=checks

 The following is necessary to run a custom k6 binary:

 * Build custom binary and container image